José Antonio Eguren

-José Antonio Eguren Anselmi (born 14 June 1956) is a Peruvian prelate of the Catholic Church who has been the Archbishop of Piura since 2006.
+José Antonio Eguren Anselmi (born 14 June 1956) is a Peruvian prelate of the Catholic Church who was Archbishop of Piura from 2006 to 2024.
 He was Auxiliary Bishop of Lima from 2002 to 2006.

 He is a member of the Sodalitium Christianae Vitae (SCV).

 Biography

 José Antonio Eguren Anselmi was born on 14 June 1956 in Lima, Peru, the son of Alejandro Eguren Bresani and Blanca Anselmi.

 He entered the Pontifical Catholic University of Peru and about the same time joined the SCV., becoming a member of its founding generation.
 He then studied philosophy and theology in Lima, earning a degree in sacred theology.

 On 9 July 1981 he took his perpetual vows as a member of the SCV.

 He spent 1982 at the Major Seminary of Medellín in Colombia, and pursued specialized studies in Spirituality and Liturgy at the Pastoral Theology Institute of Episcopal Conference of Latin America (CELAM).

 He was ordained a priest on 12 December 1982 by Cardinal Juan Landázuri Ricketts and became a priest of the Archdiocese of Lima in February 2001 when Pope John Paul II granted the SCV the right to incardinate its own priests.

 In addition to work within the SCV, Eguren from 1985 to 1989 was secretary of the Liturgy Commission of the Peruvian Bishops' Conference.
 From December 1991 to February 2002, he was pastor of Nuestra Señora de la Reconciliación in Lima.
 In November 2000 he was named episcopal vicar with responsibility for apostolic movements as well as a member Archdiocesan College of Consiltors.